Original Rio Cristal

 @eater

-"Established more than 40 years ago, this Cuban restaurant from Guines offers diners on Bird Road an array of tasty dishes.
-Don’t miss the palomilla steak (steak marinated in garlic and lime juice and pan-fried, served with crispy fries) and the restaurant’s signature black beans.
-Other standouts include grouper fingers, tasajo (jerked beef), roasted pork, and milanesas (breaded steak or chicken with tomato sauce and melted cheese).
-Save room for dessert and indulge in traditional flans, dulces con queso (preserves with cream cheese), or guava shells." - Stacy A. Moya
+"Established more than 40 years ago, this Cuban restaurant on Bird Road offers an array of flavorful dishes.
+Highlights include the palomilla steak, marinated in garlic and lime juice, pan-fried, and served with crispy fries, as well as the signature black beans.
+Other standouts are grouper fingers, tasajo (jerked beef), roasted pork, and milanesas (breaded steak or chicken with tomato sauce and melted cheese).
+For dessert, traditional flans, dulces con queso (preserves with cream cheese), and guava shells are not to be missed." - Eater Staff

 View Postcard for Original Rio Cristal